 Silicon Roundabout in Shoreditch is home to thousands of startups, particularly those in the tech industries.
 But new tech hotspots are beginning to pop up outside its EC1V postcode.
-According to Business Insider, City Road (N1), just north of the roundabout, and Leicester Square, thanks to Google’s presence nearby,.
+According to Business Insider, City Road (N1), just north of the roundabout, and Leicester Square, thanks to Google’s presence nearby, have become new hubs of tech activity.
 Google’s new headquarters at King’s Cross, boasting it’s new AI research facility, is likely to draw tech startups to this area in the future too.

 You’ll find major banks, and hence a huge assortment of financial services companies, clustered around the gleaming towers of The City, as well as Canary Wharf.
 Mayfair remains the spiritual home of wealth and hedge fund management companies.

 Soho has long been the traditional hangout of the design, media and entertainment elite, including the likes of Warner Brothers.
 You’ll find a wealth of advertising, television and post-production talent here.
 Limited office space and soaring rents have led to further media hubs developing around more affordable Clerkenwell and Shoreditch.